Lokis (film): Plot

-As Wittembach's time at the estate continues, Michał begins to display odd animal-like behavior that grows worse which each passing day.
+As Wittembach's time at the estate continues, Michał begins to display odd animal-like behavior that grows worse with each passing day.
 Wittembach learns from Froeber that the villagers believe Michał to be a Lokis (the local name for bear), the half-human spawn of the bear that attacked his mother all those years ago.

-Desperate to retain his own humanity, Michał becomes engaged to Julia Dowgiałło, a beautiful young woman who has been vying for his affections.
+Desperate to retain his own humanity, Michał becomes engaged to Julia Dowgiałło, a beautiful young woman who has been vying for his affection.
 The wedding, officiated by Wittembach at Michał's request, is plagued by several ill omens which are brushed off by onlookers.
-The following morning, when Michał and his new bride do not answer the servants call, the increasingly worried staff, and Wittembach break down the door to their bed chambers.
+The following morning, when Michał and his new bride do not answer the servant's call, the increasingly worried staff and Wittembach break down the door to their bed chambers.
 Once inside they find Julia's corpse, her throat brutally ripped out, and Michał is nowhere to be seen.
 Tracks supposedly from Michał are soon found in the snow outside the bedroom window, which appear to change shape as they disappear into the nearby woods.

 Sometime later, as Wittembach and Froeber prepare to leave at a nearby train station, they contemplate what really happened to Michał, theorizing that he accidentally killed Julia in a fit of passion before panicking and fleeing the estate.
 While boarding the train, the two encounter a group of hunters who have returned after a successful hunt with an assortment of wild animals.
 One animal in particular catches Wittembach's attention, a large bear whose muzzle is covered in blood.
 As the train departs, Wittembach asks for God to have mercy on Michał's soul, whom he believes to be trapped in the body of the bear.